GustMangust/LoansTestTask/README.md

-# Loan Application Service
+# Loan Service
 ## Project Overview
-**Loan Application Service** is a demo project that simulates a simple loan request management system.
+**Loan Service** is a demo project that simulates a simple loan request management system.
 It consists of a **.NET 8 Web API backend**, a **Vue 3 frontend**, and a **PostgreSQL database**, all orchestrated with **Docker Compose**.
 The goal of this project is to demonstrate practical skills in backend and frontend development, REST API design, validation, and containerized deployment.